oli-gra/newsme/README.md

 ## newsme
-Social news for busy pros, link to or be the news, and be challenged.
+Social news for busy pros, link to or be the news, prepare to be challenged.

 - API built in Node, Express, and MongoDB
 - WebApp designed with React, Material UI, and Firebase Auth